 Healing your buddies

 SKILL 1

 FUNGAL GROWTH

 Not nearly as awful as it sounds, this skill lets you heal friends in a cone in front of you.

 SKILL 2

 HEALING SEED

 Pop these into the ground and the flora that grows will steadily heal nearby buds over time.
 SKILL 3

 LIVING VINES

 This seeks out the team member with the lowest health for a dose of life juice.

 SKILL 4

 GREEN LOTUS

 A lovely blooming flower visual effect, yes, but also a powerful damage buff.

+SKILL 5

-SKILL 5 NATURE'S GRASP .
+NATURE'S GRASP

 Distant friend in deep doo-doo?
 This skill pulls you directly to them for timely life saving when needed fast.

 ULTIMATE SKILL

 SECLUDED GROVE

-This billowing ability sees trees slowly grow in a circle around you for huge health rejuvenating heals for any friends milling about inside.
+This billowing ability sees trees grow in a circle around you for rejuvinating friends.

 ANIMAL COMPANION BEST FOR...

 Dealing out tons of damage

+SKILL 1

 SCREAMING CLIFF RACER

 Once upon a time these haranguing beasties were the scourge of our existence.
 Now they are our spike damage dealing beasties.

 SKILL 2

 SUBTERRANEAN ASSAULT

 Summon an underground turtle beast (a Haj Mota if you need to know) and it'll arc forward in a stunning line of hurt.

 SKILL 3

 GROWING SWARM

 Bees?
 Bees.
 Well, actually they are Fletcher Flies, but they hurt whoever you send them after so just picture bees and you're on the right track.

 SKILL 4

 BULL NETCH

 Activate this and a floating Bull Netch will hover by your side recovering your stamina for you.
 Cheers, you disgusting ball of flesh, you.

 SKILL 5

 BIRD OF PREY

 Gotta go fast?
 This skill increases movement speed, though whether that's for running away or for barraging into a fight is up to you.

 ULTIMATE SKILL

 WILD GUARDIAN

 Unlike the timed spirit creatures that you summon with your other skills, this wild bear will stick with you until death.
 We're told to expect a streamlined control system which allows us to command it to attack things on our behalf.
-We wish we had one for the OXM office.

-THE ELDER SCROLLS ONLINE MORROWIND
+ELDER SCROLLS ONLINE THE R O W I M O R

 With the release of the One Tamriel update last year, the number of concurrent ESO players tripled overnight